 Associate Professor in Creative Writing, Faculty of Arts

-I have been an editor of Stand magazine and a board member of the Manchester Literature Festival, and am interested in exploring the different live and publication contexts of writing.
+I have been an editor of Stand magazine and a board member of both the Nottingham Festival of Literature and the Manchester Literature Festival.
+I am interested in exploring the different live and publication contexts of writing.

 Outreach and Public Engagement

 I have given writing workshops around Nottingham and Nottinghamshire in a range of education and community settings.
 I am closely connected to the poetry communites in Nottingham, nationally and internationally.

 My teaching is designed to support the students on our creative writing modules in developing their control of poetic conventions and techniques.
 I see the students on our creative writing modules as… read more

 Having recently published my fourth book of poems, I am at that exciting stage of beginning to play around with drafting what comes next.
 As a writer who is known for his use of poetic form, I am… read more

 I would love to hear from people looking to work on poetry projects for their PhD.
 Most of my work is in Creative Writing, though I would welcome enquiries from prospective students working in Literature .

 I am particularly interested in work that investigates the formal possibilities of writing: